 - What are the existing information systems of interest to the NIPN?
 Which datasets and indicators are included?
 Are there important that are not available? (see definitions below)

 - What sorts of information are contained in the datasets?
 Is the information representative at the sub-national level?
 How regularly is the data collected?
 Which data quality control mechanism is applied?
 How has the data been collected?

 - Where are the datasets?
 Which institutions have the mandate to collect and manage the datasets?
 How can the NIPN obtain legal access to the datasets?

 Resources to consider before starting a data landscape exerciseThere are two resources that are important for all NIPN teams to be familiar with before starting the data landscape exercise:

 - Typically, all NIPN countries have a National Statistical Plan that describes the statistical environment and national priorities.

 - The Scaling Up Nutrition (SUN) Movement has produced Nutrition Information Mapping country reports and case studies which are a good starting point for the data landscape exercise but do not suffice.

 The data landscape exercise can be used for a number of purposes:

 1. To establish which data is available, accessible and of sufficient quality to respond to a relevant nutrition policy question

-The data landscape exercise is conducted as one of the first activities when an NIPN is being set up in a country and prior to the identification of policy-relevant questions (see section 2.1).
+The data landscape exercise is conducted as one of the first activities when an NIPN is being set up in a country and prior to the identification of policy-relevant questions (section 2.2).